gcr-solutions/recommender-system-dev-workshop/docs/develop-experience/1_overview/_index.en.md

 * Update offline logic
     * In this part, you will learn how update offline logic to add more recall functions based on keywords.

-* Action model upda
+* Action model update
     * As more data gathered in the system, it is a good practice to re-train the model to ensure the performance.

-* New items added and batch update
+* New items added
     * In different scenarios, new items will be added to the system in different frequency.
 In this part, you will learn that how this can be achieved by calling two offline functions.